 1. Schedule Priority and Ability

 a.
-University facilities are intended primarily to support the on-going instructional program of the institution.
+University facilities are primarily intended to support the ongoing instructional programs of the institution.
 Secondary priority is given to programs sponsored and conducted by university academic and administrative departments, by organizations affiliated with such departments, or by registered student organizations.
 Other use of campus space and facilities may be permitted for activities intended to serve or benefit the university community.

 b.
 With approval from the Provost and Senior Vice President and Associate Vice President for Operations Division, space may be prescheduled and reserved before classes are scheduled (e.g., a national or regional conference that would bring significant recognition to the university might be scheduled).
 Once reserved (usually one to three years in advance), such space needs are incorporated into the university schedule plans.
 Temporary relocation of classes may be required during these activities.
 However, academic courses will always take precedence over events.

 c.
 University academic buildings or grounds may be used only by individuals connected with the university.
 An individual who is not a student, faculty, or staff member may attend functions held on university property, but the function must be sponsored by and affiliated with a university department or registered student organization.